AlessioMinerva/S003_CheatSheet/README.md

    - Deploy vCenter on AWS for private VMware cloud extension.
    - AWS Outposts bring AWS services to your data center.

 Remember these key points as you prepare for your EC2 exam.
-Best of luck!

 *[EC2]: Elastic Compute Cloud
 *[CLI]: Command Line Interface